Sherry V. Ostroff

 In my former life I was a teacher, a runner, a voracious reader, a wife and a mother.
 Today I am an author, a walker, a voracious reader, a wife, a mother and a grandmother.
 The big news is - writing has become an all-consuming passion.
 In my spare time I enjoy cooking, traveling and hanging out with my high school sweetheart and our family.
 I currently reside in Lancaster County, PA.
 I don't have any pets at the moment, but I use to have a dog named Dog and a cat named Meow.

 My first book, THE LUCKY ONE, published in February, 2016, is based on my mother's memoir, was published on February 20, 2016.
 Now, I have published my historical novel.
 CALEDONIA.
 It's a multi-generational story of two courageous young women who are engulfed by world events of their time: 9-11, New World colonization, and the Spanish Inquisition.
-Read an excerpt above.
+Read an excerpt below.
 The book is available at Amazon.com.
 Click on the link next to the book.

 Excerpt from Sherry V. Ostroff's

 New York, 2005

 It was time.
 All of my dad’s affairs were taken care of except for one last task, a safe deposit box at a large bank in lower Manhattan.
 I put off emptying the contents because it was the final act of a tragic play with no encores.
 I feared if I wrapped up this last bit of business, I had accepted his death.